-Ohio mom accused of killing 3 sons could face death penalty
+Ohio mom accused of killing sons may face death penalty

 Bellefontaine, Ohio — A woman accused of killing her three young sons over a 13-month period out of jealousy at the attention her husband paid them was indicted Tuesday on aggravated murder charges that carry the possibility of a death sentence.